pan3rock/mode-kissing/README.md

 ## Parameters

 For certain models, the algorithm may occasionally miss some roots.
 To reduce the likelihood of this occurring, you can increase the`nfine` parameter in [disp.hpp](./include/disp.hpp) to a larger number.
 While this adjustment can help ensure that fewer roots are missed, please be aware that it will result in longer running times.
-Especially for derivative-free inversion alogrithm, we suggest set a relatively large `nfine` if the program is used as the forwarding solver.
+Especially for derivative-free inversion alogrithm that models are genereated randomly, e.g. MCMC, we suggest set a relatively large `nfine` if the program is used as the forwarding solver.

 ## References